jp448/accenture_code_challenge/README.md

 * Make the responsive design work for tablets.
 * Add a button in the navbar to change the language settings.
 * Improve code by refactoring (especially the app component).
-* Use react hooks instead of react components
+* Use react hooks instead of react components.
-* Add tests
+* Add tests.